zhedongma/zhedongma.github.io/_pages/about.md

 Hello Everybody!
 I am currently a first-year PhD student in Electrical&Computer Engineering at University of Florida.
 My Advisor is [Prof.Shuo Wang](https://news.ece.ufl.edu/2018/12/05/shuo-wang-elevated-to-ieee-fellow/), you can see his google scholar [here](https://scholar.google.com/citations?user=zvZUp70AAAAJ&hl=zh-CN).
 I just obtained my B.E. in Electrical Engineering and Automation from Zhejiang University, Hangzhou, P.R.China in June 2019.

-In my daily life, I enjoyed travelling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).
+In my daily life, I enjoy travelling as well as photographing a lot, you can see the pictures that I took along the journey in [Photo show](https://zhedongma.github.io/portfolio/).

-Email:zhedongma@gmail.com.
+Email:zhedongma@gmail.com or Wechat:MZDZJU.
 Find me on [Facebook](https://www.facebook.com/profile.php?id=100024571883628), [Researchgate](https://www.researchgate.net/profile/Zhedong_Ma2) as well as [Linkedin](http://linkedin.com/in/zhedong-ma-5a9988164).

 Publications